 1 nominated parent or guardian to stay with the child and will have to self isolate as per government guidelines.

-If you are booked for an induction of labour, a nominated person can stay with you.
+- If you are booked for an induction of labour, 1 nominated adult can stay with you.

 As we limited face-to-face visiting, we put in place other options to connect our patients and their families: